JoysGitHubPortfolio/LifeAnalysis/Archive/README.md

-Contains the Excel files used for analysis
+Contains initial versions of the main program where functions were contained within main